Darick Robertson

 Darick W. Robertson is an American artist best known for his work as a comic book illustrator on series he co-created, notably Transmetropolitan (1997–2002) and The Boys (2006–2012; 2020).

-Robertson has illustrated hundreds of comics in his twenty plus years in the industry.
+Robertson has illustrated hundreds of comics in his thirty-plus years in the industry.
 His body of work ranges from science fiction characters of his own creation to work on renowned classic characters from Marvel and DC Comics.

 Early life

 Robertson was introduced to comics at an early age.
 He read Gold Key Comics found at the local barbershop and before long his father drove him to Palo Alto where young Robertson could buy weekly comics such as Flash and Spider-Man.
 By fifth grade the young artist was already stapling together homemade comics to show to his friends.
 Darick Robertson cites Paul Smith, George Pérez, José Luis García-López, Neal Adams, Joe Kubert and Bernie Wrightson as early formative influences on his craft, and states it was Brian Bolland's work on Camelot 3000 that defined for him what a comic artist could aspire to.
 Robertson also cites Frank Miller as a hero, and hopes to eventually emulate Miller's success as both an artist and a writer.